 The film explores the roller-coaster relationship between two chronically unemployed actors in London in 1969.
 They spend their time getting drunk, getting high and getting into trouble.

-Despite the movie’s frequent hilarity, there are bleaker aspects, with moments of near-despair and a pervasive sense that this friendship must be finite.
+Despite the movie’s frequent hilarity, there are bleaker moments of near-despair plus a pervasive sense that this friendship must be finite.
 Something has to give.

 In this extract, the movie’s conclusion, we witness the pair’s final parting of the ways.
 A miracle has occurred.
 When they return from a disastrous weekend in the country home of Withnail’s lecherous gay Uncle Monty, “I” suddenly finds himself employed.
 He’s won a plum role in a play and must now straighten up and fly right.
 And he must leave promptly for rehearsals in Birmingham.
 We see the pair walking to the train station, drinking a bottle of vintage wine stolen from Uncle Monty.

 As Withnail returns to the filthy flat he’d previously shared with “I”, we’re left to ponder his future.
 Bruce Robinson later admitted that his script originally had Withnail committing suicide.
 But then Robinson had second thoughts.
-Better, he thought, to leave that young man’s fate to the gods.
+Better, he thought, to leave that young man’s fate in the lap of the gods.